SaiVarun7009/FRT-Project/README.md

 User can know about Tractors information, Feautures, cost and offers through this website.
 Included the feedback Survey form to increase the scope of improvement

+- Interactive and responsive UI.
+- Has many graphical and visual innovative effects.
+- Have an aesthetically pleasing visual design and architecture.
+- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+- User can know about health information through this website.
+- Included the feedback Survey form to increase the scope of improvement

 # Screenshots

 ![Screenshot (2766)](https://user-images.githubusercontent.com/97442679/173600989-f508f59c-ccc6-4685-b88d-c3dba6c7a7db.png)